Geophysical and Atmospheric Sciences BSc

 BTEC

-DDD in National Extended Diploma/3 National Extended Certificates in Mathematics.
+DDM in National Extended Diploma/3 National Extended Certificates in two relevant subjects.
 We will accept a combination of BTECs and A-Levels.
 Please contact the School's Undergraduate Admissions Team for more information.

 Cambridge Pre-U